writethedocs/www/docs/conf/portland/2023/news/announcing-speakers.rst

 Announcing speakers and talks
 ================================

-We're writing today with an update on the next virtual Portland conference.

 We're delighted to announce that we've finalized our speakers for Write the Docs {{city}} {{year}}!

 Thank you so much to everyone who took the time to send us a proposal, we literally wouldn't have an event without you!